Greetings! It's been a while since I've updated my website, but it's been an interesting year for me with lots of changes – and perhaps for you,

 San Diego newspaper, saying that swimmers had spotted one and possibly two great white sharks (no, make that Great White Sharks) that same

 morning in La Jolla cove, right where we'd been swimming.
 So the next time that Troy suggests we go swimming with the sharks, I'll stay

 on the beach as he wades through the water.
 But being the good friend I am, I'll offer him lots of encouragement.

-Above center: In high school, Troy always beat me at golf.
+Above left: In high school, Troy always beat me at golf.
 He still does.

 Above left: Troy, the master chef.
 No blackened chicken here.

 Above right: Troy and I visited the aircraft carrier USS Midway in downtown San Diego.
 I've visited lots of U.S.

 Navy ships and submarines over the years, but never an aircraft carrier.

 Above left: Troy and I before our shark quest.